Azure/azure-functions-durable-extension/tools/triageHelper/README.md

 ## What is it?

-An serverless app that automatically lists all issues to be triaged across Durable Functions repos.
+A serverless app that automatically lists all issues to be triaged across Durable Functions repos.

 ## How to use it?